choreonoid/choreonoid-doc/en/basics/plugin.rst

 .. figure:: images/plugin-dependencies.png

 The directions of the arrows in the figure indicate the directions of dependence.
 For example, PoseSeqPlugin is dependent on BodyPlugin, and thus BodyPlugin must also be loaded to use PoseSeqPlugin.
 BalancerPlugin is dependent on PoseSeqPlugin, and thus PoseSeqPlugin and BodyPlugin are required to use BalancerPlugin.
-On the other hand, BodyPlugin, CorbaPlugin, and PythonPlugin themselves can be loaded without requiring other plugins.
+On the other hand, BodyPlugin, PythonPlugin and MediaPlugin themselves can be loaded without requiring other plugins.

 Users do not need to pay particular attention to plugin dependencies because, normally, dependent plugins are also built when a plugin is built.
 However, being aware of these dependencies may be useful because it may be possible that a dependent plugin has not been installed correctly, when a plugin cannot be loaded normally.